MichaelCurrin/python-twitter-guide/docs/code_snippets.md

 #### Base

-To get started, define is using the example from Tweepy docs Streaming tutorial.
+To get started, define a listener class using the example from the Tweepy docs Streaming tutorial.

 ```python